 Collection and storage of personal information will be treated in a manner that is respectful of individuals in all of the aforementioned groups.

-The Privacy Team will be composed of the Director of Finance and Human Resources and the Director of Development and Communications.
-The Director of Finance and Human Resources will be responsible for the organization’s compliance with all privacy legislation of staff, clients, residents and board members and the Director of Development and Communications will be responsible for the organization’s compliance with all privacy legislation of donors and volunteers.
+The Privacy Team will be composed of the Director of Finance and Human Resources and the Director of Development & Communications.
+The Director of Finance and Human Resources will be responsible for the organization’s compliance with all privacy legislation of staff, clients, residents and board members and the Director of Development & Communications will be responsible for the organization’s compliance with all privacy legislation of donors and volunteers.

 Definition of Personal Information